 Doing the Window Pane Test:

-After 4-8 hours, to check if my dough has developed a good gluten strand, I stretch and fold 4-8 times.
+To check if my dough has developed a good gluten strand, I stretch and fold 4-8 times.
 If the dough holds firm and doesn’t tear easily, then I move on to forming my dough into loaves or boules and proof them.

 Proofing the Dough:

 I sometimes use proofing baskets or loaf pans for the final rise.
 I wait for 30 min to 2 hours (again depending on whether I’m rushing or not).